• Skip to main content

 For a flakier, more moist, and tender texture, I recommend cooking salmon to 125-130°F.

-This temperature not only enhances the natural flavors of the fish but also ensures a delicious and enjoyable meal.
+This temperature enhances the fish's natural flavors and ensures a delicious and enjoyable meal.

 Favorite Recipes With Salmon